Memory-Augmented Potential Field Theory: A Framework for Adaptive Control in Non-Convex Domains: Experimental Evaluation in Robotic Control Environments

 \subsection{Results and Analysis}

+We report learning curves over the 2000-step budget, and summarize performance via (i) AUC-2000 (area under the learning curve over 2000 steps), and (ii) Final-2000 (average return over the last 200 steps).
+This avoids extrapolating asymptotes inappropriate for within-budget RL.

 Table \ref{tab:results} presents the asymptotic performance comparison.
-MA-MPPI demonstrates superior performance across all environments, with the advantage amplifying in more complex domains.
+MA-MPPI demonstrates consistent improvements under the fixed-budget setting across all environments, with the advantage amplifying in more complex domains.
 The performance gap is particularly pronounced in Humanoid-v4, where MA-MPPI outperforms the best RL method (i.e., SAC) by 27\%.

-We define Sample Efficiency ($N_{80\%}$) as the minimal number of environment interactions required to reach 80\% of asymptotic performance.
-MA-MPPI achieves remarkable sample efficiency, requiring 3.3-4.2× fewer interactions than RL approaches to reach this threshold.
-This efficiency stems from rapidly identifying and memorizing problematic state regions, allowing focused exploration in promising areas while avoiding known traps.
-The efficiency advantage grows with environment complexity, from a 3.3× improvement in Pendulum to 4.2× in Humanoid.
-For detailed sample efficiency analysis across methods, see Appendix \ref{app:robot_sample_efficiency}.
+Key robustness results (local minima escape) are shown in Table \ref{tab:escape_rates} (main text).
 We define Local Optima Escape Rate ($P_{\text{escape}}$) as the percentage of successful escapes from predefined trap states, where a trap state is defined as any state from which the expected return falls below 50\% of the maximum achievable value, and the agent remains within a small neighborhood for at least 50 time steps without improvement.
 As shown in Table \ref{tab:escape_rates}, MA-MPPI achieves significantly higher escape rates across all environments, demonstrating that memory augmentation effectively reshapes the value landscape around trap states, creating "tunnels" that guide the controller toward more promising regions.

 During normal operation, standard MPPI encountered trap states approximately 2.8× more frequently than MA-MPPI (5.7 vs. 2 trapped episodes per 100 episodes), confirming the proactive trap-avoidance capability conferred by spatial memory.
 For detailed trap frequency analysis and occurrence patterns across environments, see Appendix \ref{app:robot_trap_frequency}.